What Is a Static Site?

 Every time an Order is made, a product variant might become unavailable, which excludes full SSG from the choice.
 Then again, maybe you sell digital products, so that might not be an issue.

 But for a fully featured professional eCommerce, SSG only is impossible.
 Fully dynamic would not be scalable, so that’s not an option either.
+The answer is in the middle.
+Combine the two worlds by mixing SSR and SSG and allowing HTTP Cache almost out of the box.

-Thinking of switching to an eCommerce platform + frontend framework that helps rather than hinders your website's performance but not sure of the approach you should take?
+Thinking of switching to an eCommerce platform + frontend framework that helps rather than hinders your website's performance, but not sure of the approach you should take?

 Don’t worry, we got your back!